 Torc Waterfall

 The short hiking trail to the waterfall is well-marked and suitable for all fitness levels.
-However, it can be a bit slippery, so wear shoes with good traction!
-For those looking for a more challenging hike, there are longer trails that wind through the surrounding forest park.
+However, it can be a bit slippery after rainfall, so make sure to bring good hiking shoes with traction!
+For those looking for a bit more of a challenging hike, there are longer trails that wind through the surrounding forest park.

 Ladies View

-Ladies View is one of the most famous places to take photos on the Ring of Kerry.
-This scenic viewpoint is named after Queen Victoria’s ladies-in-waiting, who were reportedly impressed by the lookout during a visit in 1861.
-Today, Ladies View overlooks the Lakes of Killarney within Killarney National Park and offers visitors stunning views of the surrounding mountains and forests.
+Ladies View gets its name from Queen Victoria’s ladies-in-waiting, who were impressed during a visit in 1861.
+Overlooking the Lakes of Killarney in Killarney National Park, it provides gorgeous views of surrounding mountains and forests.

-Visitors typically stop to snap a picture at the Ladies View car park, where they can take in the panoramic views before continuing their journey down the N71 road to Molls Gap.
-If you need a snack, you can find a gift shop and café directly across the street from the main parking lot.
+Visitors often make a quick stop at the car park here to capture panoramic views before continuing on the N71 road to Molls Gap.
+For snacks, a gift shop and café are conveniently located across the street from the main parking lot.

 Moll’s Gap